CRICOS COURSE CODE: 097495C Campus locations: Sydney and Adelaide

 This course is designed for international students.
 You must be over eighteen years old.

 You must provide evidence to demonstrate both academic and English language entry requirements as follows:

 English Language Requirements as follows:

-Participants must beable to undertake thephysical tasks required in this role including manual handling using equipment in an aged care or disability care setting.
+Participants must beable to undertake thephysical tasks required in this role including manual handling using equipment in an aged care setting.

 Requirements for the work placement

 A Police Clearance Certificate is mandatory prior to your work placement; you must undertake a Federal Police Check (AFP) or NSW Police check (it must be no less than 3 years old).
 This can be done through a website.

 There is also a Working with Children check and relevant immunisation check.